 The Criminal Code defines the Attorney General as the Attorney General of Canada thus, excluding the Government of Nunavut from appealing summary conviction offences.

 While the Summary Conviction Procedures Act states that the Criminal Code only applies to territorial summary convictions “with such modifications as the circumstances require”, in the Court’s view, that phrase “cannot envision a re-writing of the statute” to allow Attorney General of Canada to be read as Attorney General of Nunavut, even though the Court acknowledged that Nunavut had the legislative authority to create the offence to begin with.

 While this prosecution originated in Nunavut, this may be a cautionary tale for the Northwest Territories as their territorial summary conviction legislation is identically worded, implying that the Government of the Northwest Territories could encounter a similar hurdle in obtaining standing in summary conviction offences where the territorial government did not originate the proceedings by way of private prosecution.

-Stefanie is an associate in the Yellowknife office with a practice focused on labour and employment, civil litigation and child protection law.
+Stefanie is an associate in the Yellowknife office with a practice focused on labour and employment, civil litigation, family law, and child protection law.

-Representing clients from all sectors of the Northwest Territories and Nunavut ...
+Representing clients from all sectors, and from a variety of communities ...

 Our North of 60 Blog provides commentary on current legal trends and developments, and legislative updates affecting businesses in Northern Canada.